cseharshit/cseharshit/README.md

 # About Me

-I am an insightful young individual, although I haven't completely figured out what I'm doing here on Github. 😄&nbsp;
+I am an insightful young individual, although I haven't completely figured out what I'm doing here on Github. 😄<br>
-I am very enthusisatic about the new developing tech and I crave to learn them. &nbsp;
+I am very enthusisatic about the new developing tech and I crave to learn them.<br>
-I believe that technology could bring peace to the world and my goal is to find a way to do that. &nbsp;
-You could find more about me <a href=https://cseharshit.github.io>here</a>..
+I believe that technology could bring peace to the world and my goal is to find a way to do that.<br> You could find more about me <a href=https://cseharshit.github.io>here</a>..

 If I have to sell myself, these are my basic ### properties: